Frequently Asked Questions¶

 What operating systems are supported?

-The service supports a wide range of Linux distributions, including AlmaLinux, Ubuntu, Debian, CentOS, and others, as well as Windows versions.
-You can choose an operating system when ordering or switch it through the reinstallation page.
-For more information, see Reinstall.
+The service supports a wide range of Linux distributions — AlmaLinux, CentOS, CloudLinux, Debian, Fedora, OpenSUSE, OracleLinux, RockyLinux, and Ubuntu — as well as Windows Server.
+You can choose an operating system when ordering or switch it through Reinstall.
+Ready-made images with pre-installed applications (WordPress, Joomla, Magento, etc.) are also available.

 Ordering and Activation¶